mczachurski/vcoin/README.md

-#  VCoin
+#  Virtual Coin

-VCoin is lightweight application for keeping track of cryptocurrency prices.
+Virtual Coin is lightweight application for keeping track of cryptocurrency prices.

 Main features:
 - more then 1000 cryptocurrencies